McDegens-DAO/mcswap-js-examples/README.md

 # mcswap-js-examples
-Raw JS examples for interacting with McSwap Programs
+Raw JS examples for interacting with McSwap programs.